michaelwalkoski/phpapp-example/README.md

 </form>
 ```
 ### Step 15.
 Modify the App to Total a Cookie Order

+Copy and paste the following text into the phpapp.php file in your repository.
+Comments above each change will explain how they affected the app.
+We will then deploy the changed app.
 ```
 <?php
 # Comments behind a hashtag are not parsed by the server.